-- We wish one another Gut Yom Tov. - Netilas Yoda'im: we wash our hands as is done in the morning, without a Bracha.
+\ We wish one another Gut Yom Tov.

+\ Netilas Yoda'im: we wash our hands as is done in the morning, without a Bracha (also the Kohanim that washed regular in the morning and for Birchas Kohanim, wash their hands now).